Alexandria's founded by Alexander

 It’s always exciting to imagine what new discoveries may be made during a new excavation season, especially on a site like Patara.

-Last year a most exquisite bronze statue of Hermes dating from the Roman era has been unearthed, actually dating from the period of Emperor Constantine.
-It is considered to be a quite unique find as never anything similar has been discovered.
+Last year a most exquisite bronze statue of Hermes dating from the Roman era was unearthed, actually dating from the period of Emperor Constantine.
+It is considered a quite unique find as never anything similar has been discovered.
 The statue, which looks quite modern and stylish, is now on display at the Antalya Archaeological Museum.

 [picture from The Hurriyet Daily News]